developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/eac/index.md

 2. **Push the modified** `Config.xml` **file to the device** in the following location:<br>
   `/sdcard/Android/data/com.symbol.enterprisebrowser/` <br>
-3. Push the `AppConfigurationUtility.apk` file to the device and launch it.<br>
+3. Push the `ENTERPRISE APPLICATION CONFIGURATOR-x.x.apk` file to the device and launch it.<br>
  When prompted, **tap "START NOW"** to grant permission to capture the screen.
 4. **Pull down the Notification bar on the device** and note the IP address used by Enterprise Application Configurator:<br>
  <img alt="" style="height:350px" src="eb26-01.png"/>